 This course will cover the topics of operations with real numbers, solution techniques of single-variable linear equations and inequalities, graphing linear equations in two variables, solving systems of linear equations, simplifying and combining polynomials, calculating roots and radicals, and solving quadratic equations.
 Students will: learn to solve applied problems using linear equations, use slope to graph two-variable linear equations, solve applied problems using two variables, and solve quadratic equations by factoring and using the Quadratic Formula.

-Prerequisite: MTH 44 or MTH 45, with a minimum grade of C, or one year of college-prep Algebra I or a higher-level math class, taken within three years of enrollment.
+Prerequisite: MTH 45, with a minimum grade of C, or one year of college-prep Algebra I or a higher-level math class, with a minimum grade of C, taken within three years of enrollment, or qualification for MTH 55 through the assessment process.